McKlay/ai-chatbot-engineering/docs/chapter7.md

     return "\n".join([r['content'] for r in results])
 ```

-You can now inject this into the prompt:
+You can now inject this into the prompt, making the LLM’s answer grounded in real, retrieved knowledge:

 ```python
 context = retrieve_context(user_input)